DM2016/DAGE/ScalaSparkDAGE/README.md

 ## Distributed Annotation of Genetic Effects

 DAGE reads data in VCF format and builds a resilient distributed dataset (RDD), an abstraction provided by Apache Spark for distributed computation.
-Methods for querying a Cassandra database containing variant effect annotations are provided.
+Methods for querying a Cassandra database containing variant effect annotations are provided by the spark-cassandra-connector.
 These queries utilize a unique key that represents a genetic variant:

 *chromosome position reference_allele alternative_allele*